-The Department of Health today published the Northern Ireland Acute Episode-Based Activity Statistics for 2016/17.
+The Department of Health, Social Services and Public Safety today published the Northern Ireland acute episode-based activity statistics for 2014/15.

-The purpose of this publication is to complement data contained in the Northern Ireland Hospital Statistics: Inpatient and Day Case Activity (2016/17) publication, issued on 19 October 2017 and available on the DoH website.
+The purpose of this publication is to complement data contained in the Northern Ireland hospital statistics: inpatient and day case activity (2014/15) publication, issued on 6th August 2015 and available on the DHSSPS website.

-While the Northern Ireland Hospital Statistics: Inpatient and Day Case Activity (2016/17) publication is based on admissions to hospitals, this publication is based on finished consultant episodes (FCEs).
+While the Northern Ireland hospital statistics: inpatient and day case activity (2014/15) publication is based on admissions to hospitals, this publication is based on finished consultant episodes (FCEs).
 A patient may have more than one FCE during an admission to hospital.